 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly specifies the tools (LiME, Volatility 3), concrete actions (extracting process lists, network connections, bash history, kernel modules, injected code), and an explicit 'Use when' trigger clause for incident response on compromised Linux systems.
-It is highly distinctive and uses natural terminology that forensics practitioners would use.
+This is an excellent skill description that clearly specifies the tools (LiME, Volatility 3), the concrete actions (extracting process lists, network connections, bash history, kernel modules, injected code), and when to use it (incident response on compromised Linux systems).
+It is concise, uses third person voice, and contains highly distinctive trigger terms that minimize conflict risk.

 | Dimension | Reasoning | Score |